1993 World Trade Center bomber sues over prison faith rights

 Ahmad Ajaj was being held at a super-max prison in Colorado when the lawsuit began in 2015.
 Ajaj, represented by University of Denver law students, watched the trial via video because of security concerns.

-Ajaj was sentenced in 1999 to more than 114 years in prison for his role in the bombing that killed six people and hurt more than 1,000 others.
-He was moved to a federal prison in Terre Haute, Indiana, early this year.
+Ajaj was sentenced in 1999 to more than 114 years in prison for his role in the blast in an underground parking garage on Feb.
+26, 1993, that killed six people, one of them pregnant.
+It injured more than 1,000 and forced an estimated 50,000 to flee the trade center’s twin towers in a scene of smoke, fear and confusion that would be mirrored and magnified on Sept.
+11, 2001.

 Most Read Nation & World Stories